There are many types of baby flash cards. Which is the right one to use for brain development, and when?

 Is your child 0 to 3 years old?

-The most important early learning years for your child are the ages of 0, 1, 2, and 3.
+The most crucial early learning years for your child are the ages of 0, 1, 2, and 3.

-What are the most suitable flashcards based on age?
+What are the most suitable learning flash cards based on age?

 When should I introduce flash cards and effectively teach my baby/toddler?